-In order to model some situations of interest, where sharp numerical probabilities appear too simple for modeling uncertainty, various imprecise probability models are developed [2,5,18,21,28,30,31,33].
-Some of those approaches use sets of probability measures instead of one fixed measure, and the uncertainty is represented by two boundaries, called lower probability and upper probability [13,17].
+In order to model some situations of interest, where sharp numerical probabilities appear too simple for modeling uncertainty, various imprecise probability models are developed (de Cooman and Hermans 2008; Dubois and Prade 1988; Levi 1980; Miranda 2008; Shafer 1976; Walley 1991, 2000; Zadeh 1978).
+Some of those approaches use sets of probability measures instead of one fixed measure, and the uncertainty is represented by two boundaries, called lower probability and upper probability (Huber 1981; Kyburg 1961).
 Given an arbitrary set P of probability measures, the former one assigns to an event X the infimum of the probabilities assigned to X by the measures in P, while the later one returns their supremum.

-Those two probability notions were previously formalized in the logic developed in [11], where lower and upper probability operators are applied to propositional formulas, and in [26], where a first-order logic is also considered.
+Those two probability notions were previously formalized in the logic developed in Halpern and Pucella (2002), where lower and upper probability operators are applied to propositional formulas, and in Savić et al. (2017a), where a first-order logic is also considered.

-In this paper, we use the papers [11,26] as a starting point and generalize them in a way that we reason not only about lower and upper probabilities an agent assigns to a certain event, but also about her uncertain belief about other agent's imprecise probabilities.
-Thus, we introduce separate lower and upper probability operators for different agents, and we allow nesting of the operators, similarly as it has been done in [7] in the case of simple probabilities.
-We first present a propositional variant of this logic, which we denote by ILUPP, and then we extend it to a first-order logic.
+In this paper, we use the papers (Halpern and Pucella 2002; Savić et al. 2017a) as a starting point and generalize them in a way that we reason not only about lower and upper probabilities an agent assigns to a certain event, but also about her uncertain belief about other agent's imprecise probabilities.
+Thus, we introduce separate lower and upper probability operators for different agents, and we allow nesting of the operators, similarly as it has been done in Fagin and Halpern (1994) in the case of simple probabilities.
+We first present a propositional variant of this logic, which we denote by ILUPP,1 and then we extend it to a first-order logic.
 We prove that ILUPP is decidable and we propose sound and strongly complete axiomatizations for both logics.

-Our language contains the upper and lower probability operators $U^a{\geq r}$ and $L^a{\geq r}$ , for every agent a and every rational number r from the unit interval (we also introduce the operators with other types of inequalities, like $U^a{=r}$ ).
-Consider the following example: Suppose that an agent a is planning to visit a city based on the weather reports from several sources, and she decides to take an action if the probability of rain is at most $\frac{1}{10}$ , according to all reports she considers.
+Our language contains the upper and lower probability operators $U{\geq r}^a$ and $L{\geq r}^a$, for every agent a and every rational number r from the unit interval (we also introduce the operators with other types of inequalities, like $U{\equiv r}^a$).
+Consider the following example: Suppose that an agent a is planning to visit a city based on the weather reports from several sources, and she decides to take an action if the probability of rain is at most $\frac{1}{10}$, according to all reports she considers.
 Since she wishes to go together with b, she should be sure with probability at least $\frac{9}{10}$ that b (who might consult different weather reports) has the same conclusion about the possibility of rain.
 In our language, this situation can be formalized as

-$$U^{a}{\leq \frac{1}{10}} Rain \wedge L^{a}{\geq \frac{9}{10}} (U^{b}{\leq \frac{1}{10}} Rain).$$
+$$U^{a}{\leq \frac{1}{10}}Rain \wedge L^{a}{\geq \frac{9}{10}}\left(U^{b}{\leq \frac{1}{10}}Rain\right).$$ that the agents can share their sets of probabilities in order to obtain a larger set that is available to all the members of the group.

-We also introduce the notions of lower and upper probability of a (possibly infinite) set of agents by introducing the operators $L{\geq s}^G$ and $U{\geq s}^G$ .
-In our approach we assume that the agents can share their sets of probabilities in order to obtain a larger set that is available to all the members of the group.
+We also introduce the notions of lower and upper probability of a (possibly infinite) set of agents by introducing the operators $L{>s}^G$ and $U{>s}^G$.
+In our approach we assume